splunk/splunk-operator/docs/BiasLanguageMigration.md

 ## How to plan for a migration?

-We are providing a script to assist you migrating your deployment.
+We are providing a script to assist you in migrating your deployment.
 This script should be used during a maintenance window because Search and Indexing Services might become unavailable for a period of time.
-No data loss is expected but is recommended you ensure your backup policy is up-to-date prior to running this script.
+No data loss is expected but it is recommended you ensure your backup policy is up-to-date prior to running this script.

 **There are two options to perform the migration:**
 1) You can use our script to generate all yaml files needed.
 Then you apply them yourself while monitoring / validating your environment at each step.